HockChong/HockChong/README.md

-# 👋 I'm Hock Chong :crossed_fingers: Self-Taught Data Analyst
+# 👋 I'm Hock Chong

 ***
 ## About Me